sh8/RePOSE/README.md

 ### Acknowledgement
 Our code is largely based on [clean-pvnet](https://github.com/zju3dv/clean-pvnet) and our rendering code is based on [neural\_renderer](https://github.com/daniilidis-group/neural_renderer).
 Thank you so much for making these codes publicly available!

+### Contact
+If you have any questions about the paper and implementation, please feel free to email me (siwase@cs.cmu.edu)!
+Thank you!